FFFSake

 This engine supports force feedback joysticks (X and Y axes are force feedback).

-engine takes FFB commands received from vJoy (coming from
+The reducer engine takes FFB commands received from vJoy (coming from

 the game or from Windows) and "reduces" them to a stream of constant forces, which